 By Abigail Bassett, Sunstone Staff Writer

 Note: We refer to early-stage technology entrepreneurs as Founders.
-Information provided here is to inform about the types of small business start-ups that have been selected for participation in certain programs in which Sunstone participates.
-Information provided here is aspirational and there is no assurance of success.
-Early-stage investing comes with an inherently high degree of risk.
+The information provided here is to inform about the types of small business start-ups that have been selected for participation in certain programs in which Sunstone participates.
+The information provided here is aspirational and there is no assurance of success.
+Early-stage investing comes with an inherently high degree of risk, including the loss of some or all of an investment.
 The information provided is neither an offer to sell or an inducement to offer to buy interests in any Sunstone sponsored fund that may have invested in the Founder.

 About Long Beach Accelerator